 Your website won’t run efficiently if communication between teams isn’t set up for success.
 And we are not saying that you need to change your internal comms operating model, but why not give yourself an advantage.

-One of the main reasons errors on your site can take so long to fix is because of the chain of command to fix these issues.
-For example, we’ve seen businesses use a combination of heatmapping tools with their analytics platforms to identify problems.
-And when customers complain about issues, it typically takes businesses between 3-6 hours to resolve each individual issue, which they can only find and recreate 40% of the time.
+When customers complain about issues, it typically takes businesses between 3-6 hours to resolve each individual issue, which they can only find and recreate 30% of the time.